kevin-chalmers/set10108/labs/lab03/README.md

 }
 ```

-OK, we are using quite a bit of new ideas in the pre-processor comment.
-First of all, the general `parallel for` looks very similar to a standard `parallel` but with the keyword `for` added.
-The two new parts are at the end of the pre-processor:
+First, the `parallel for` is similar to a `parallel` but with the keyword `for` added.
+The two new parts are at the end of the pre-processor statement:

-- `reduction` we will be covering reduction in more detail when we look at map-reduce in MPI later in the module.
-What we are saying here is that addition on the `pi` variable should be controlled to add all the `for` loops together.
+- `reduction` we will cover reduction in more detail later in the module with map-reduce in MPI.
+The `pi` variable will be controlled to ensure all the `for` loops add their value.
-- `private` this indicates that each `for` loop has a private copy of the `factor` value.
-Each `for` loop can modify the value independently and not cause corruption to another `for` loop.
+- `private` indicates that each `for` loop iteration has a private copy of the `factor` value.
+Each loop iteration can modify the value independently and not cause corruption to another iteration.

 If you run this application you will get the output (accurate to 10 decimal places) below: